Php-Ninja-Dev/ai-git-developer/README.md

 # AI Developer

 [![License: GPL3](https://img.shields.io/github/license/natzar/ai-developer)](https://github.com/natzar/ai-developer/blob/main/LICENSE.md)
+A custom AI assistant that can clone any GitHub repository to its remote cloud environment, work on the repo there, and then make pull request to GitHub.
 ![Gif from developer](run_example.gif)

 Based on [e2b dev cookbook example](https://github.com/e2b-dev/e2b-cookbook/tree/main/guides/ai-github-developer-py), made by [Tereza Tizkova](https://twitter.com/tereza_tizkova), [discovered on twitter](https://twitter.com/tereza_tizkova/status/1737185638141644995) [by @betoayesa](https://twitter.com/betoayesa) who did not wait much on cloning the repo to try to extend it.

-A custom AI assistant that can clone any GitHub repository to its remote cloud environment, work on the repo there, and then make pull request to GitHub.

-The AI developer uses E2B sandboxes for the remote execution of tasks.
-We acknowledge the initial example provided by E2B-dev, which has been extensively customized and expanded for this project.

 ### Features
 - Works directly any GitHub repository and makes a PR once done